Traffic Safety Courses

 This course is for individuals who have been determined to demonstrate irresponsible driving behaviors through two or more convictions for operating a motor vehicle while intoxicated (OWI).
 Students who enroll have been ordered to do so by their assessment agency.
 The program provides education and support for drivers whose use of alcohol or drugs has resulted in repeated impaired driving offenses, focusing on building awareness, developing strategies for change and reducing the risk of future violations.

-• You must register for the course within ten business days of the release date on your Order for Assessment and Driver Safety Plan Report.
-Failure to do so will result in a noncompliance report to the DOT and the loss of your driver’s license.
+- You must register for the course within 10 business days of completing your assessment.
+Failure to do so will result in a noncompliance report to the DOT and may lead to the loss of your driver’s license.

 Registration